 PIP is personal injury protection coverage offered by your car insurance company.
 All insurance policies have $2,500 of protection unless you rejected it in writing but your insurance coverage may be much higher than that.
 It is provided even if you were at fault.
 It pays your medical bills, and 80% of documented lost wages.
 If you were not employed, it will pay for your essential services that you performed at home, like household duties.
 You will need to provide an estimate of your total hours you cannot do essential services, and a note from your doctor to collect.

 Yes, you should notify your insurance company of the claim immediately, even if it is not your fault.
 You may have benefits that you don’t know about and are entitled to through your own vehicle insurance claims like medical, towing or car rental expenses.
 Also, if the person who was at fault doesn’t have insurance, or had a lapse in insurance, you may have coverage for the full extent of your injuries under your own policy.

 It is often quicker to go through your own insurance company to get your car fixed.
 Yes, you will pay the deductible up front but your insurance company should get that back from the other insurance company and reimburse you.

+Not all car accident lawyers have the same experience, skill, and determination to win your case.
 If you've been involved in an automobile accident, the law offices of Joe Stephens will handle all the following for you:

 - Investigate the injury claim